dojot/dojot-training/README.md

 git checkout v0.4.2 -b v0.4.2
 cd -
 ```

-### Task 3: Develop an iot-agent for the water quality monitoring use case

 The goal of doing this task is to learn how to develop an iot-agent microservice.
 This is REQUIRED to integrate a device not supported by dojot.